galri/Csharp-YoutubePlayerControl/README.md

 - x86 builds can use [nuge package](https://www.nuget.org/packages/galri.Csharp-YoutubePlayerControl):
 - x64 builds must download source, compile, and reference dll's.
 #### Bindings
-See example project in project.
+See example project in solution.

 ## NB!
 - As noted in the iframe api, trying to change the quality of a video, may be ignored by the iframeplayer.